Ascochyta Leaf Blight

 Other lawn care services that might help with curing Dollar Spot leaf blight are to aerate the soil twice per year in the spring and fall.
 Humate soil conditioner does a great job at breaking up clay soils which allow grass roots to dig deeper.

-What causes Dollar Spot fungus?
+What Causes Dollar Spot Fungus to Appear?

 Most fungus problems occur from poor watering practices.
 Dollar Spot lawn disease is caused by improper lawn watering practices.
 Dollar Spot Fungus is a symptom of shallow grass roots typically caused by light frequent watering.
 The lawn fungus is often most noticeable in areas of poor sprinkler coverage.
 Dollar Spot Fungus treatment is fast and easy to remedy by correcting the sprinkler system coverage issue or improper lawn watering practices.
 After fixing the sprinkler system or improper lawn watering practices it is important to water the lawn for three consecutive days and then go back to the 1-2-3-2-1 lawn watering technique.
 The lawn will typically recover in 7-14 days.